mbaytas/MAVA337Labs/Lab5_Processing_TransformationsImages3D/README.md

 The first method we will use to move shapes around the screen involves the `pushMatrix()` and `popMatrix()` functions.
 We'll use this method to move the cube around.

+It is quite important that you realize this: When we move things around in this fashion, calling functions like `translate()` or `rotate()`, we are manipulating the **coordinate system**, not the shapes themselves.

+We enclose the commands for applying transformations within `pushMatrix()` and `popMatrix()`, so that they are not added up to the global transformations that determine where the other objects will be located.
+The [tutorial on 2D Transformations on the Processing website](https://www.processing.org/tutorials/transform2d/) explains the details of this very well.

 We want the cube to exhibit small amounts of random motion.
 For this, we need to generate small random numbers that will specify the amount of translation and rotation that our shapes will undergo.
-We also need some global variables to store the position of the coordinate system that relates to the cube.
+We also need some global variables to store the position of the **coordinate system** that relates to the cube.

 - Declare six global variables of type `float` called `cubeX`, `cubeY`, `cubeZ`, `cubeRotX`, `cubeRotY`, `cubeRotZ`.
 - Upon declaration, initialize `cubeX`to 600, `cubeY` to 300, and `cubeZ` to 0.